-- vaigalum – Just like his qualities are that which sustains me as I mentioned in “kaRpan vaigalE” in previous pAsuram, he sustains himself by accepting those things that have been touched by his devotees.
+- vaigalum – Just like his qualities are the ones which sustain me as I mentioned in “kaRpan vaigalE” in previous pAsuram, he sustains himself by accepting those things which have been touched by his devotees.

-- veNNey kai kalanthu uNdAn – 3 explanations given:
+- veNNey kai kalandhu uNdAn – 3 explanations given:

 - Out of great desire for the butter, he accepted the butter in both his hands and consumed that.

-- As explained in siRiya thirumadal “thArAr thadanthOLgaL uLLaLavum kai nItti” (put his hand fully upto his shoulder in the pot to dig out as much butter possible), emperumAn due to being a small child, considered that his stomach will be filled by fetching as much butter in his hands and ate the same.
+- As explained in siRiya thirumadal “thArAr thadanthOLgaL uLLaLavum kai nItti” (put his hand fully up to his shoulder in the pot to dig out as much butter as possible), emperumAn due to being a small child, considered that his stomach will be filled by fetching as much butter in his hands as possible and ate the same.

-- When he was blamed for the butter theft, he mingled with those who are searching for the thief and at the same time consumed the butter smartly.
+- When he was blamed for stealing butter, he mingled with those who were searching for the thief and at the same time consumed the butter smartly.

-- poy kalavAthu en mey kalanthAnE – Just like he had true desire for that butter, his bonding with my body is also most truthful – says AzhwAr.
+- poy kalavAdhu en mey kalandhAnE – Just like he had true desire for that butter, his bonding with my body is also most truthful – says AzhwAr.